-The Group has finished the construction of the first enrichment complex for processing waste dumps with a total processing capacity of 150 tones/h and an annual expected coal output of 180-280 thousand tones.

-The complex was put into operation in April 2013.
+The first enrichment complex for processing waste dumps with a total processing capacity of 150 tones/h and an annual expected coal output of 180-280 thousand tones was put into operation in April 2013.

 The Group also intends to continue construction of an enrichment complex for processing tailing ponds deposits, with a total processing capacity of 150 tones/h and an expected annual coal output of 240-300 thousand tones but exact period of implementation will be defined after the finishing of Anti-terroristic operation.